 At the Neonatal Intensive Care Unit (NICU) at NYU Langone Hospital—Long Island, our board-certified neonatologists provide expert care for babies, including those who are born premature, have congenital or genetic disorders, or need surgical treatment for complex medical conditions.

-NYU Langone Hospital—Long Island is a Level 3 NICU, as defined by the American Association of Pediatrics.
+NYU Langone Hospital—Long Island is a Level 3 NICU, as defined by the American Academy of Pediatrics.
 This designation recognizes our expertise in prenatal and newborn care and our medical technology, which includes advanced cooling therapy for newborns who experienced reduced oxygen to the brain during birth.
 Our nursing team has achieved Magnet® recognition from the American Nurses Credentialing Center, which reflects our commitment to excellence in nursing and providing quality patient care.
+We are also certified by The Joint Commission for advanced perinatal care in recognition of our commitment to providing safe, quality healthcare for mothers and babies.

 Our staff of neonatologists, specially trained nurses, respiratory therapists, and pediatric specialists is dedicated to caring for the smallest babies who were born before 29 weeks gestation or weigh less than 1,500 grams (3.3 pounds) at birth.
 Our survival rate is exceptionally high compared to all NICUs across the country, according to the Vermont Oxford Network Database, which tracks outcomes of very low-birth-weight preterm infants.
 We are consistently striving to improve the quality and safety of pediatric care, and are a member of the Children’s Hospitals’ Solutions for Patient Safety Network.